akihikodaki/dts/test_plans/eeprom_dump_test_plan.rst

     ethtool -e <interface_name> raw on length <length> >> <file_name>.txt

-3. Store the output from testpmd and ethtool into two files, then compare both files.
-   Verify they are the same.
+3. If nic is columbiaville, store the output of the first 1000 lines from testpmd and ethtool into two files, else store the output from testpmd and ethtool into two files.
+Then compare both files, verify they are the same.

 4. Delete all the files created during testing.